-This article provides a full glossary of terms used in Voucherify in an alphabetical order 🙌
+This article provides a full glossary of terms used in Voucherify in alphabetical order.

 - Application (API) key